 I started this series quite by accident, but it has worked out very well and I have a number of good, small quilt tops made from something for which I didn’t have an immediate use.
 I had a box of quilt ‘dreg’ ends.
 Dreg is an ugly word as it conjures an image of grounds in an empty coffee cup or discarded tea leaves.
-These were simply pieces and parts that don’t have an immediate need or use.
-Most were the edges cut off of a quilt after squaring it up.
+What I had were, simply, pieces and parts that don’t have an immediate need or use.
+Most were the edges cut off of quilts after squaring up.
 Some were quite large.
 For some reason, in 2017, I decided to go through the box in which they were stored.
-I was on a sort of clearing jag and as I tossed out strips to get them out of the way, a kind of design emerged.
+I was on a clearing jag and as I tossed out strips to get them out of the way, a kind of design emerged.

 When I make these quilts, I have to add a background or constant fabric to each quilt as there isn’t enough fabric in the leftover edges to make much of anything without it.

 Since then, I have gone through that hidden, out of sight box.
 I have found all of my quilt edges and am working through them to make tops that will keep someone warm and happy.
 The thing is that I keep getting edges back.
 They tend to accumulate, which means I have a constant supply to I can make more of these quilts.

 It is fun to try and make something appealing from these scraps.